octopus-network/restaking-base/README.md

 ### Register

 This `CC PoS` can submit registration information to the staking-base contract.
-The following information needs to be provided: `chain_id`, `unbond_period `, `website `, `governance `, and `treasury`.
+The following information needs to be provided: `chain_id`, `unbonding_period `, `website `, `governance `, and `treasury`.
 Additionally, a certain amount of NEAR tokens needs to be attached as the registration fee during the registration process.

 ![](images/register.png)